Case and Court Date Information

 Be sure to select "Olympia Municipal" when searching for an Olympia Municipal Court hearing date.

-Search Case Records
+Search Case Information

 From this link you may search for Washington State Cases by person name, business name, or case number.